-Italian direct object pronouns
+Italian direct pronouns

-We already know Italian subject pronouns io, tu, lui/lei, noi, voi and loro which indicate the subject of the sentence who carries out the action.
-But besides the subject a sentence can have a direct object: the thing, person or animal who represents the recipient of the action of the verb.
+We already know Italian subject pronouns io, tu, lui/lei, noi, voi and loro, which indicate the subject of the sentence who carries out the action.
+But besides the subject, a sentence can have a direct object: the thing, person or animal who represents the recipient of the action of the verb.

-While subject pronouns replace the subject of the sentence, direct object pronouns (pronomi diretti) are used to substitute direct objects.
+While subject pronouns replace the subject of the sentence, direct pronouns (pronomi diretti) are used to substitute direct objects.
 Direct pronouns answer to the question: chi?(whom?) or “che cosa?(what?)

 You can better understand them with some examples.